- DHL Express worldwide tracked shipping

 Why NYC Legal & Notary for Death Certificate → Māori

-Our practice is a registered Thai law firm operating under the supervision of the Lawyers Council of Thailand.
+NYC Legal & Notary Services Co., Ltd. is a registered Thai law firm, and the Māori desk sits inside the translation-and-legalisation division.
 We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.

 For the Māori pair your file is handled by senior translator vetted by Thailand's Department of Consular Affairs who is screened on three criteria: native or near-native Māori command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
 Every translator signs an NDA covering attorney-client privilege.